tanghao-xiaomi/docs/en/debugging_tools/GDB/GDB_debugging.md

 #### Problem Description

-The program crashes unexpectedly on the sim environment or a development board, resulting in an ASan error, segmentation fault, or a hardware exception (such as a Data Abort or Prefetch Abort).
+The program crashes unexpectedly on the `sim` environment or a development board, resulting in an ASan error, segmentation fault, or a hardware exception (such as a Data Abort or Prefetch Abort).

 #### Debugging Strategy

-1. **Reproduce the Issue**: Start a debugging session with `gdb ./nuttx`, then type `r` to run the program until it crashes.
+1. Reproduce the Issue: Start a debugging session with `gdb ./nuttx`, then type `r` to run the program until it crashes.
-2. **Locate the Crash Point**: GDB will automatically pause when the program crashes.
+2. Locate the Crash Point: GDB will automatically pause when the program crashes.
 Use the `bt` command to view the call stack.
 The top-most frame is usually the direct cause of the crash.
-3. **Analyze the Context**: Use `frame <num>` to switch to a suspicious stack frame.
+3. Analyze the Context: Use `frame <num>` to switch to a suspicious stack frame.
 Then, use `p <var>` and `info locals` to inspect variable values at that time to determine the cause of the crash.
-4. **Analyze Hardware Exceptions**: For hardware exceptions, it is crucial to check the values of registers such as PC (Program Counter) and LR (Link Register) using `info registers`.
+4. Analyze Hardware Exceptions: For hardware exceptions, it is crucial to check the values of registers such as PC (Program Counter) and LR (Link Register) using `info registers`.
 Use `disassemble /m <PC_value>` to view the assembly instruction being executed at the time of the crash and its corresponding source code line.

 ### Scenario 2: Program Hangs or Deadlocks